LionWeb-io/specification/new-readme/readme-new.md

 ## Legal

 All our specifications and code is released as open source under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 It explicitly allows commercial use.
-LIonWeb is currently not its own legal entity, it's just a voluntary collabortion of people.
+LIonWeb is currently not its own legal entity, it's just a voluntary collaboration of people.

 ## History